-The Groppensteinerfall and Zechnerfall are waterfalls in the gorge Groppensteiner schlucht in the Hohentauern national park near a town called Obervellach in the region Kärnten, Austria.
+The Groppensteinerfall and Zechnerfall are waterfalls in the Groppensteinschlucht in the Hohentauern national park near a town called Obervellach in the region Kärnten, Austria.

-The Groppensteinerfall and also the Zechnerfall is a beautiful waterfall in the river Mallnitzbach fed by melted snow from the mountains of the Hohe Tauern national park with mountain peaks of 3.360 meters (Hochalmspitze) and a little bit further the Grossglockner with a height of 3.798 meters.
+The Groppensteinerfall, and also the Zechnerfall, are beautiful waterfalls in the river Mallnitzbach fed by melted snow from the mountains of the Hohe Tauern national park.
+The national park has mountain peaks of 3.360 meters (Hochalmspitze) and a little bit further the Grossglockner with a height of 3.798 meters.
 There are still several small glaciers in the national park Hohe Tauern, most of the time a certainty for powerful waterfalls.

 The Groppensteinerfall is about 50 meters high and is a series of cascades.
-Further on the trail you will find a nice waterfall with one nice single drop called the Zechnerfall (15 meters).
+The Zechnerfall is approximately 10-15 meters high.

 Best season to visit the Groppensteinerfall and Zechnerfall is early summer and summertime.
 The Groppensteinerfall is falling towards the south-southeast and the Zechnerfall is more falling towards the south, maybe southwest.
 When taking pictures the best time to visit the Groppensteinerfall and Zechnerfall is from late in the morning until late noon.